mpanighetti/dnd5e-monsters/vehicles/starfire-ship.md

 - 1st-level: _catapult_, _faerie fire_
 - 2nd-level: _shatter_

 Spells can be cast at higher levels by spending a number of starstuff deposits equal to the level, but the core cannot cast spells at a higher level than the highest-level spell it knows.
 Cantrips with additional effects at higher levels use the spelljammer's level to determine their effects.
+Any spells cast in this manner requiring concentration use the spelljammer's concentration.

 ---